harness/developer-hub/release-notes/delegate.md

 :::info **Delegate Security Update**
 Added a critical security fix in harness secret manager for handling identities with CD workflows.
-If you are running delegates version below 799xx, upgrade to delegate version 799x or above immediately.
+If you are running delegates version below 799xx and using Terraform/Terragrunt features, upgrade to delegate version 799x or above immediately.
 Go to the [Delegate automatic upgrades and expiration policy](https://developer.harness.io/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration) to update the delegates.

 :::